Mike Paul Music

 Can parents sit in on lessons and do you recommend it?

 Parents are welcome to sit in on lessons.
-Sometimes a parent sitting in can help pupils to focus and to be better behaved whereas other times it doesn't help as a parent's presence can make a pupil feel more pressured and stressed.
+Sometimes a parent sitting in can help pupils to focus whereas other times it doesn't help as a parent's presence can make a pupil feel under more pressure.

 What are the advantages of private lessons over school lessons?